IROKO’s activities can be split into three categories:

 IROKO also manages one small shelter in Italy, which is categorised as third-level.
 The shelter can house up to 3 people at a time, for a maximum of 12 months.

 The second level offers medium-term accommodation and initial support, for example in terms of learning the Italian language and applying for asylum or other forms of protection in order to stay in Europe.

 The third level, which is the level in which IROKO’s shelters work, is when individuals have regularised their documents and permission to stay in Europe, often people who have already been here for several years and may even speak the language well and have some work experience, but need support to integrate effectively into Italian society and establish a socially and economically stable and independent life.

 IROKO believes in collaboration and strength in numbers, so a key part of our work is sharing the knowledge and expertise gained during our 20 years.
 By offering training courses and participating in national and international meetings, IROKO strengthens the network of like-minded organisations, from those offering emergency shelter to asylum seekers, to policy-makers at every level.

-Our Executive Director and other staff members have attended several national and international events as experts in the field of human trafficking, for example OSCE’s annual Human Dimension Seminar.
+We have attended several national and international events as experts in the field of human trafficking, for example OSCE’s annual Human Dimension Seminar.
 IROKO also offers training sessions and courses, such as one run recently for staff from partner organisations who work with asylum seekers, to increase their knowledge of the human trafficking situation in Italy and offer some insights and strategies when working with potential victims of trafficking.